AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/architecture/frontend/grid.md

 1. GridFieldCache
    * Listens to the Field's changes
-   * Updates the Field according to the `GridFieldChangeset`.
+   * Updates the Field according to the `GridFieldChangesetPB`.
 2. GridBlockCache

     A Grid contains lots of blocks, each block has a `GridRowCache`.
 For the moment, we only implement one block.

     * Listens to the block's changeset
-    * Updates the `GridRowCache` according to the `GridBlockChangeset`.
+    * Updates the `GridRowCache` according to the `GridBlockChangesetPB`.
 The changeset contains the ids of inserted/deleted/updated rows.
 3. GridRowCache
    * Caches the block's rows in memory
    * A row contains many cells, each cell will be cached in the `GridCellCache`.